ElectricDevDucK/ElectricDevDucK/README.md

 - 🌱 I’m currently learning Python.
 - 💞️ I’m looking to collaborate on FOSS and my friends projects.

-- 📫 How to reach me: Just send an email to ElectricDevDucK@t-online.de
+- 📫 How to reach me: Just send an email to electricdevduck@t-online.de

 <!---
 ElectricDevDucK/ElectricDevDucK is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.